 Gandolfini brought gravitas and humanity to the role, such that even when Tony was mercilessly killing somebody, he was still a likable character.
 He was TV's ultimate anti-hero and launched a golden era for serial television series.

-1. Homer Simpson
+1. Homer Simpson (The Simpsons)

 If there's one 90s character who's known all around the world just by image alone, it's Homer Simpson.
 While the series technically started in 1989, Homer is absolutely a 90s character.